 Both in preschool and at home, we want to nurture reliable relationships and experiences so children can develop their sense of trust in others and the world around them.

 The right routines help preschoolers understand the expectations of their environment and encourage cognitive, emotional, and social development.
-When students know what to expect, it also reduces the frequency of outbursts or frustrations (which helps you when it comes how to manage preschool classroom with far fewer headaches 😉).
+When students know what to expect, it also reduces the frequency of outbursts or frustrations (which helps you when it comes how to manage preschool classrooms with far fewer headaches 😉).

 Jeana Kinne, a preschool teacher, preschool director, parent educator, and writer for Teaching Mama puts it this way: